fastlane/docs/docs/actions/setup_travis.md

 > - Creates a new temporary keychain for use with match
+- Switches match to `readonly` mode to not create new profiles/cert on CI
+>
-- Switches match to `readonly` mode to not create new profiles/cert on CI This action helps with Travis integration, add this to the top of your Fastfile if you use Travis
+This action helps with Travis integration.
+Add this to the top of your Fastfile if you use Travis.

 setup_travis ||